Sifodias/IceStorm/README.md

 # IceStorm
-A 2D Adventure Game made from scratch
+A 2D adventure game engine made from scratch using the SDL2 libs

-Language: C++

-IDE: Visual Studio 2019

-Libs: SDL2